amitesh-singh/amitesh-singh.github.io/_posts/2017-02-02-creating-cheap-circuit-boards.markdown

 It took me 2 days to learn most of it.
 I have started with [Contextual Electronics][chris-link] and then move to other youtube videos and so on.
 Also the guidance by [Martin aka sabor][martin-blog-link] has been immense.
 He is an expert in Electronics and doing it for last 20 years or so.
-Check out his [panelized script][panel-link] which is really helpful.
+Check out his [panelized blog][panel-link] & [panelize script][panelnew-link] which is really helpful.

 ### LionCircuits
 For PCB prototyping, LionCircuits charges `INR 36/sq.cm` for `three two Layer boards` and ships `under 14 days` which includes